abiran/golang-testing/README.md

 # golang-testing
-How to uni, integration and functional test in Go
+How to unit, integration and functional test in Go